 ‘Remember the ME in deMEntia 2016-2019’

-was developed after engagement work with staff, carers, patients, local health economy partner organisations, and voluntary services during 2015 / 2016 to inform agreed key priority action areas for the next three years.
+was developed after engagement work with staff, carers, patients, local health economy partner organisations, and voluntary services to inform agreed key priority action areas for the next three years.

 A large number of improvements have already been facilitated to ensure care for patients and carers continually improves according to best practice guidelines.